cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 maximum depth						| 35851		 | m (below sea level)
 density ($\rho$)   			 	    | 2700       | kg m$^{-3}$
 g          			 	            | 9.81       | m s$^{-2}$
-Green's function kernel radius  	| 9e5        | m
+Green's function radius  	| 9e5        | m
-Lame's parameter (1)				| 1			 | -
-Lame's parameter (2)				| 1			 | -
+Poisson ratio				| 0.25			 | -

-Table: Parameters for numerical calculations of topographic stresses. \label{table:convo_params}
+Table: Parameters for numerical calculations of topographic stresses. \label{table:convo_params} **LAME PARAMETERS HAVE UNITS, AND GIVING THEM AS UNITLESS AND ONE IS INCONSISTENT WITH REST OF PAPER THAT IS DIMENSIONAL**

 ## Topographic fault stress calculations

 Topographic stresses on the Wenchuan faults are calculated on point sets representing the faults taken from coseismic slip models.
-We use the coseismic slip models of Shen et al. [-@shen2009], Feng et al. [-@feng2010],  Qi et al.
+We use the coseismic slip models of Shen et al. [-@shen2009], Feng et al. [-@feng2010], Qi et al.  [-@qi2011], Zhang et al. [-@zhang2011], and Fielding et al. [-@fielding2013], and discard points above 851 m below sea level, as this is above the depth at which we compute
-[-@qi2011], Zhang et al. [-@zhang2011], and Fielding et al. [-@fielding2013], and discard points above 851 m below sea level, as this is above the top of our halfspace model.
-The six directional stress tensor component are calculated at each point in the fault models through linear interpolation.
-Because the fault points are completely surrounded by the grid nodes at which topographic stresses were calculated and those nodes are spaced <1 km apart, the fault points cannot be more than a few hundred meters from the nearest grid node, so more sophisticated interpolation techniques (e.g., based on splines) are not necessary.
-We then resolve the topographic fault normal stress $\sigma_n^M$, down-dip shear stress $\tau_d^M$ and strike-slip shear stress $\tau_s^M$ at each point in the coseismic slip models.
+$G^C(x,y,z)$ **THE TOP OF THE HALF-SPACE IT Z=0**.
+The six stress tensor components calculated at the regular grid point are linearly interpolated to points describing the faults.
+Because the fault points are completely surrounded by the grid nodes at which topographic stresses were calculated and those nodes are spaced <1 km apart, the fault points cannot be more than a few hundred meters from the nearest grid node, so a higher order interpolation is not necessary.
+We then project the topographic stress tensor to fault normal stress,
+$\sigma_n^M$, down-dip shear stress, $\tau_d^M$ and strike-slip shear stress, $\tau_s^M$ at each point in describing the fault geometry.

 # Results of topographic stress calculations on the Wenchuan faults